cran/rswipl/src/swipl-devel/CMAKE.md

 requirement or selecting the right version if you have multiple versions of the requirement installed on your system.

 In                            particular,                            see
 [FindPython.cmake](https://cmake.org/cmake/help/latest/module/FindPython.html)
 to control the Python version used by the Janus interface to Python.
+For example, if you want to use  a   particular  Python library (for example from   a   (`conda`)   environment),   you     can    use   the   option `-DPython_LIBRARY:FILEPATH=/path/to/your/library`                    and `-DCMAKE_INSTALL_RPATH_USE_LINK_PATH=TRUE` to make sure   the library is found also at runtime.

 ## Embedding SWI-Prolog in Java, C, C++, etc.